elastic/apm-agent-android/buildSrc/README.md

 This tool already takes care of configuring
 [all the parameters needed for the deploy](https://plugins.gradle.org/docs/publish-plugin), but there's a couple of requirements needed prior to the publishing.

-#### Publishing parameters

-- Group ID: It comes from the root "gradle.properties" file, it's a property named `group`.
-- Artifact ID: It's the module's dir name, for example, for the module `android-sdk`, its artifact id will be `android-sdk`.
-- Version: It comes from the root "gradle.properties" file, it's a property named `version`.

 #### Requirements